Difference Between Button Up and Button Down Shirts

+The collar is the biggest difference between button up vs. button down shirts.
 You’ve probably heard of people talking about button up and button down shirts before.
 But this doesn’t necessarily mean you’ve ever known the difference.
 For most men, a shirt is simply a shirt, and as long as it has buttons that’s all that matters.
+So, what is the difference between a button up and a button-down shirt?

-Well basically: all button down shirts are button up shirts, but not all button up shirts are button down shirts.
+Well, all button-down shirts are button up shirts, but not all button up shirts are button down shirts.
 Get it now?
 Probably not…

 Button up shirts are effectively all shirts that have buttons all the way up the shirt, including a top button.
 These are the most common type of shirt and what you will most regularly find in your wardrobe – pretty simple.